You are here

 KRYSTEXXA should be administered in a healthcare setting by healthcare providers prepared to manage infusion reactions.
 Patients should be pre-treated with antihistamines and corticosteroids.
 KRYSTEXXA should be infused slowly over no less than 120 minutes.
 In the event of an infusion reaction, the infusion should be slowed, or stopped and restarted at a slower rate.

 The risk of infusion reaction is higher in patients whose uric acid level increases to above 6 mg/dL, particularly when 2 consecutive levels above 6 mg/dL are observed.
-Monitor serum uric acid levels prior to infusions and consider discontinuing treatment if levels increase to above 6 mg/dL.
-Because of the possibility that concomitant use of oral urate-lowering therapy and KRYSTEXXA may potentially blunt the rise of serum uric acid levels, it is recommended that before starting KRYSTEXXA patients discontinue oral urate-lowering medications and not institute therapy with oral urate-lowering agents while taking KRYSTEXXA.
+Monitor serum uric acid levels prior to infusions and discontinue treatment if levels increase to above 6 mg/dL.
+Because of the possibility that concomitant use of oral urate-loweringtherapy and KRYSTEXXA may potentially blunt the rise of serum uric acid levels, it is recommended that before starting KRYSTEXXA patients discontinue oral urate-lowering medications and not institute therapy with oral urate-lowering agents while taking KRYSTEXXA.

 Gout Flares

-During the controlled treatment period with KRYSTEXXA or placebo, the frequencies of gout flares were high in all treatment groups, but more so with KRYSTEXXA treatment during the first 3 months of treatment, and decreased in the subsequent 3 months of treatment.
-The percentages of patients with any flare for the first 3 months were 74%, 81%, and 51%, for KRYSTEXXA 8 mg every 2 weeks, KRYSTEXXA 8 mg every 4 weeks, and placebo, respectively.
-The percentages of patients with any flare for the subsequent 3 months were 41%, 57%, and 67%, for KRYSTEXXA 8 mg every 2 weeks, KRYSTEXXA 8 mg every 4 weeks, and placebo, respectively.
-Patients received gout flare prophylaxis with colchicine and/or nonsteroidal anti-inflammatory drugs (NSAIDs) starting at least one week before receiving KRYSTEXXA.
+During pre-marketing, 24-week controlled clinical trials with KRYSTEXXA alone, the frequencies of gout flares were high in all treatment groups, but more so with KRYSTEXXA treatment during the first 3 months of treatment, and decreased in the subsequent 3 months of treatment.
+The percentages of subjects with any flare for the first 3 months were 74%, 81%, and 51%, for KRYSTEXXA 8 mg every 2 weeks, KRYSTEXXA 8 mg every 4 weeks, and placebo, respectively.
+The percentages of subjects with any flare for the subsequent 3 months were 41%, 57%, and 67%, for KRYSTEXXA 8 mg every 2 weeks, KRYSTEXXA 8 mg every 4 weeks, and placebo, respectively.
+Subjects received gout flare prophylaxis with colchicine and/or nonsteroidal anti-inflammatory drugs (NSAIDs) starting at least one week before receiving KRYSTEXXA.

 Gout flares may occur after initiation of KRYSTEXXA.
 An increase in gout flares is frequently observed upon initiation of anti-hyperuricemic therapy, due to changing serum uric acid levels resulting in mobilization of urate from tissue deposits.
-Gout flare prophylaxis with a non-steroidal antiinflammatory drug (NSAID) or colchicine is recommended starting at least 1 week before initiation of KRYSTEXXA therapy and lasting at least 6 months, unless medically contraindicated or not tolerated.
+Gout flare prophylaxis with a non-steroidal anti-inflammatory drug (NSAID) or colchicine is recommended starting at least 1 week before initiation of KRYSTEXXA therapy and lasting at least 6 months, unless medically contraindicated or not tolerated.
 KRYSTEXXA does not need to be discontinued because of a gout flare.
-The gout flare should be managed concurrently as appropriate for the individual patient [see DOSAGE AND ADMINISTRATION].
+The gout flare should be managed concurrently as appropriate for the individual patient [see Dosage and Administration (2)].

 Congestive Heart Failure

-KRYSTEXXA has not been formally studied in patients with congestive heart failure, but some patients in the clinical trials experienced exacerbation.
-Two cases of congestive heart failure exacerbation occurred during the trials in patients receiving treatment with KRYSTEXXA 8 mg every 2 weeks.
-No cases were reported in placebo-treated patients.
+KRYSTEXXA has not been formally studied in patients with congestive heart failure, but some subjects in the pre-marketing, 24-week controlled clinical trials experienced exacerbation of congestive heart failure.
+Two cases of congestive heart failure exacerbation occurred during the trials in subjects receiving treatment with KRYSTEXXA 8 mg every 2 weeks.
+No cases were reported in placebo-treated subjects.
 Four subjects had exacerbations of pre-existing congestive heart failure while receiving KRYSTEXXA 8 mg every 2 weeks during the open-label extension study.

 Exercise caution when using KRYSTEXXA in patients who have congestive heart failure and monitor patients closely following infusion.

 No controlled trial data are available on the safety and efficacy of re-treatment with KRYSTEXXA after stopping treatment for longer than 4 weeks.
 Due to the immunogenicity of KRYSTEXXA, patients receiving re-treatment may be at increased risk of anaphylaxis and infusion reactions.
-Therefore, patients receiving re-treatment after a drug-free interval should be monitored carefully [see ADVERSE REACTIONS].
+Therefore, patients receiving re-treatment after a drug-free interval should be monitored carefully [see Adverse Reactions (6.2)].

 Long-term animal studies have not been performed to evaluate the carcinogenic potential of pegloticase.